win0err/aphrodite-terminal-theme/README.md

 # Aphrodite Terminal Theme

-Minimalistic Aphrodite theme does not have any visual noise.
-Displays only the necessary information: current user, hostname, working directory, git branch if exists.
+A minimalistic terminal theme (prompt) that does not have any visual noise.
+Displays only the necessary information: virtual env, current user, hostname, working directory, and git branch if exists.
 Looks great both with dark and white terminals.
+Bash, fish and zsh are supported.

 ![Aphrodite Terminal Theme](./assets/screenshot.png)